junerockwell/github-actions-nextjs-cypress-vercel/README.md

 npm run cy:run
 ```

-None of these commands will be used in the GitHub actions if `cypress-io/github-action@v6` is used because `cypress-io/github-action@v6` does it for you.
+None of these commands will be used in the GitHub actions if `cypress-io/github-action@v6` is used because `cypress-io/github-action@v6` does all for you.

 ## Deploy on Vercel